I feel pretty, oh so pretty!

 — Kill negative thoughts.
 We all have thoughts running through our head, and those thoughts may be critical.
 When self-critical thoughts come into your head, get rid of those thoughts right away; don’t let yourself think them.
 Replace them with positive thoughts.
 Talk to yourself like you would talk to a friend if you heard her saying those things about herself.

 — Look as good as you can.
-Wear women’s evening dresses that make you feel attractive.
-Apparel and accessories don’t have to be expensive; they just have to make you feel attractive and ready to tackle the world.
+Wear things that make you feel attractive.
+Apparel and accessories don’t have to be expensive; the just have to make you feel attractive and ready to tackle the world.

 — Have friends who are positive.
 Hang with people who think you’re amazing, who support you and cheer you on.
 Avoid people and places that treat you badly and put you down.
 If you don’t have positive friends, work on getting them in your life.